Triumphal Arch of Galerius

 Triumphal Arch of Galerius was built in 299 AD and dedicated to the victory of the Roman Emperor Galerius over the Sassanid Persians at the Battle of Satala.
 The structure was an eight-pillared gateway forming a triple arch that was built of a masonry core with a brick face and then with marble panels with sculptural relief.
 The central arch spanned the primary Roman road to Byzantium.
 Only the northwestern three of the eight pillars and parts of the masonry cores of the arches above survive.

 Extensive restoration with modern bricks has been performed on the exposed masonry cores to protect the monument.
 The two pillars of the central arched passageway retain their sculpted marble slabs, which depict the wars of Galerius against the Persians.
-Located at the centre of the significant road axes of the city, the Arch of Galerius displayed the power of the emperor and embedded the arch with the fabric of 4th-century Thessaloniki.
+Located at the center of the significant road axes of the city, the Arch of Galerius displayed the power of the emperor and embedded the arch with the fabric of 4th-century Thessaloniki.

 Roman Emperor Galerius